Dawn Sears: Biography

 In addition to singing harmony on Gill's 1992 album I Still Believe in You, Sears provided duet vocals on the track "An Out of Control Raging Fire" on Tracy Byrd's 1994 debut album.
 In 1994, she was signed as the first act on Decca Records' newly revived country music branch.
 Her second album, 1994's Nothin' But Good, was issued on Decca, and its lead-off single, "Runaway Train", entered the country music charts.
 Other singles from the album were unsuccessful, and Dawn exited Decca's roster not long afterward.
 A self-titled album was released independently in 2002, followed by her first Christmas album.
 Sears returned to her work as a backup vocalist for Gill.
 She made appearances on several of Gill's albums, including his 2003 album Next Big Thing.
 Sears also performed with The Time Jumpers.

 In February 2012, Sears was diagnosed with lung cancer, which was diagnosed as Stage 3B in March 2013.
 She died in Gallatin, Tennessee on December 11, 2014, aged 53.
-Sears was married to Kenny Sears (a Time Jumpers bandmate), and had a daughter, Tess.
+Sears was married to Kenny Sears (a Time Jumpers bandmate), and had a daughter, Tess Sears (also known professionally as Tesla Dawn).